Rizwan Shamshad

 Rizwan Shamshad (born 19 November 1972) is an Indian first class cricketer.
-A right-handed batsman, Rizwan plays for Uttar Pradesh.
+A right-handed batsman, Rizwan played for Uttar Pradesh.
 He made his first class debut in 1990/91 and has made 100 appearances in Indian domestic cricket with over 7000 runs, with 19 centuries and 37 half centuries averaging more than 45 runs in his career innings.

-He is Batting Coach of Uttar Pradesh Cricket Association.
+He is batting coach of the Uttar Pradesh Cricket Association.